TULiberalArts/Psychology/pages/cognition-and-neuroscience.md

 - **_The asterisk inidicates that faculty are not currently accepting graduate students_**

-For information on how to apply to the Brain and Cognitive Sciences program, please visit the [Psychology Graduate Bulletin](http://bulletin.temple.edu/graduate/scd/cla/psychology-phd/#admissiontext).
+For information on how to apply to the Cognition and Neuroscience Sciences program, please visit the [Psychology Graduate Bulletin](http://bulletin.temple.edu/graduate/scd/cla/psychology-phd/#admissiontext).